Some information that is helpful to understand the context

-The representation in visual° below is undoubtedly incomplete and not fully correct.
+The representation in visual° above is undoubtedly incomplete and not fully correct.
 Still, it gives an idea about the complexity and broad reach that Yogi Bhajan had.
 Structures, organizations, and responsibilities constantly changed and remained elusive and unclear to outsiders.

 Most atrocities occurred in the "Inner Circle" and isolated parts like the boarding schools in India where 3HO kids were sent to.